-Benefits are provided at 100 percent of the allowable charge for up to two office visits and certain diagnostic tests per calendar year.
-These diagnostic tests are based on the participant's age and gender.
+Benefits are provided at 100 percent of the allowable charge for up to two office visits per calendar year and certain diagnostic tests and immunizations.
+Certain diagnostic tests and immunizations are based on the participant's age and gender.
 These services are not subject to the calendar year deductible.

-Wellness and preventive care benefits are only provided when a participating provider renders the service and the wellness services are filed with a wellness diagnosis.
-A complete list of the covered preventive services for adults can be found at the Plan's website, http://knowYourBenefits.dfa.ms.gov.
+Wellness and preventive care benefits are only provided when a network provider renders the service and the wellness services are filed with a wellness diagnosis.
+Go to http://KnowYourBenefits.dfa.ms.gov for a list of covered preventive services.